Common Names: Wild Boar, Wild Hog, Feral Pig, Feral Hog, Old World Swine Razorback or Russian Wild Boar

 An agile, fast moving animal, the wild boar is aggressive if alarmed; males use their strong tusks for defense.
 The breeding season varies according to regional climate, and a typical litter may consist of 10 striped young, after a gestation of about 115 days.
 The weight of an adult wild boar can range from 110 to 770 pounds.

 Wild boar is primarily active in the evenings due to the fact that they are for the most part nocturnal; morning hunts are not predictable, but can be productive at times.
-In this part of northern Patagonia, wild apple tees and wild betties are very common and are an important food source for boars, therefore we have tree stands and lookout points overlooking these areas in order to spot the animals and either plan stalk based on wind direction, etc. or shoot from the blinds, always baring in mind that you have to be within 50 yards of your target and in quartering away broadside position in order to secure your shot.
-Depending on the hunting location, you can expect to be in the field from 2 to 4 hours before dark and half of hour before dawn in order to anticipate the animals moving in and out of the thick brush.
+In this part of northern Patagonia, wild apple tees and wild betties are very common and are an important food source for boars, therefore we have tree stands and lookout points overlooking these areas in order to spot the animals and either plan stalk based on wind direction, etc. or shoot from the blinds, always bearing in mind that you have to be within 50 yards of your target and in quartering away broadside position in order to secure your shot.
+Depending on the hunting location, you can expect to be in the field from 2 to 4 hours before dark and half an hour before dawn in order to anticipate the animals moving in and out of the thick brush.

 The Wild Boar hunting season is All Year Round, this is one of the best options to add to your Big Game experience.